For centuries the roaring crowds, rumbling hooves and energetic buzz of the stands has drawn people in their masses to the racecourse.

 Dittons Library, Thames Ditton

 Due to the Covid-19 pandemic and subsequent social distancing measures implemented in March 2020, the installation of this exhibition has been postponed.
-Instead, all of the content, including object pictures and descriptions, have been uploaded to our website here.
+Instead, all of the content, including object pictures and descriptions, has been uploaded to our website here.

 Discover the stories of Hurst Park and Sandown below - from their beginnings at the Starting Line, over challenging Hurdles, and through to the Home Straight and Finishing Line in the modern day.